Thomas Bland Strange: Life in Canada

 Strange was a retired major-general at the time of the North-West Rebellion, and was raising cavalry horses near modern Calgary, Alberta.
 At the outbreak of the rebellion, his old friend Adolphe-Philippe Caron, who was Minister of Militia and Defence in the government of Sir John A. Macdonald, asked Strange to organize a field force for the District of Alberta.
-This force, consisting primarily of inexperienced militiamen and a few members of the North-West Mounted Police, fought in the Battle of Frenchman's Butte against forces under the command of Cree leader Big Bear.
+This force, consisting primarily of inexperienced militiamen and a few members of the North-West Mounted Police, secured Edmonton from potential attack, and then chased Big Bear's band, meeting his fighters in the Battle of Frenchman's Butte and Loon Lake.

 Later life

 Following the 1885 rebellion, Strange returned to his ranch in Alberta.
 In 1887, he sold his property in Canada and returned to England.
 He contributed an article to the Canadian Defence Quarterly at the age of 93.
 He died at Camberley, England, in 1925.